the space beneath every thought.

 energy that returns

-when the noise fades, the energy that was trapped in maintaining that noise returns to you. people describe it as feeling lighter, more awake, more themselves.
+the mind uses enormous energy to maintain its noise. when that noise fades, the energy returns. people describe it simply: lighter, more awake, more themselves.

 ~